 - For ideological reasons, believing a move to decentralized currencies to be in society’s best interests.

 The stories about why people use it define what it is for, and therefore narrative becomes an important component of governance on the crypto commons.
-If Bitcoin’s rules are to change, that change has to make sense to its constituents, to fit in with their visions of Bitcoin.
+If Bitcoin’s rules are to change, that change has to make sense to its constituents, to fit in with their visions of Bitcoin1.

 The priority afforded to different use cases (electronic cash, store of value, global reserve currency, tool for the oppressed) determines one’s view on how development should proceed, what the priorities are and which trade-offs are worth making.

 Narrative can also used as a weapon against cryptocurrencies by external actors who do not wish them to succeed.
-Nic Carter has a lot of great commentary about the mainstream media’s coverage of Bitcoin.
+Nic Carter has a lot of great commentary2 about the mainstream media’s coverage of Bitcoin.
 It seems to have focused largely on price and the criminality angle, and it is rare to see any coverage that gives an indication of why so many people are interested in the idea.

 Another popular narrative is that cryptocurrencies aren’t backed by anything.
 Cryptocurrencies are backed by the belief that they will be around in the future, still available to all and working as intended, reliably following the rules of their social contract.
 The social contract for fixed supply cryptocurrencies states that the supply will decrease over time and eventually there will be no more issuance of new currency.
 People who expect this scarcity, coupled with increasing demand, to lead to price increasing over time, hold cryptocurrency as somewhere between a speculative asset and a “Store of Value”.